cschwem2er/facerec/README.md

 <img src="man/figures/sw_facerec.png" width="400">

-Besides annotating faces in single images, face recognition data can be stored permanently with the Kairos API.
+Besides annotating faces in single images, face recognition data can be stored permantly with the Kairos.
 This allows to assign multiple images to subject ids and to provide estimates about whether faces from different images belong to the same subjects.